caiotheodoro/synkro/ARCHITECTURE.md

 - High performance and scalability
 - Comprehensive monitoring with the ELK stack
 - Security-first approach with OAuth2/JWT
-- Event-driven architecture for notifications
+- Event-driven architecture for real-time notifications
 - AI/ML integration for predictive analytics
+- Multi-channel communication capabilities

 This architecture enables independent development, testing, and deployment of services while maintaining system cohesion through well-defined interfaces and protocols.